EarlGlynn/CharacterCount/README.md

 Utilities to read text or binary files to produce frequency counts of all characters in a file from hex 00 to hex FF.

-The summary often shows unexpected characters in files, especially in very large files.

-The result for a binary file will often show the full 16-by-16 matrix with counts for all 256 possible characters.

 ## Character Count programs

 Character count programs compute the frequency counts of all bytes in a file, with values from hex 00 to hex FF.